 2.2 Athletes from foreign National Federations becoming registered in the Republic of South Africa shall be registered in the grade or equivalent grade, in which they were registered with their last Federation.
 All such registrations shall be without qualification points.

-3 Definition of a QR Point
+3. DEFINITION OF A QR POINT

 A QR point (Qualifying Round) shall be obtained by jumping a clear round in the first round of SASJ Graded competition, with full score or clear round.

-PROPOSAL to add for Clarity.

-Clear Round in the first round of a Championship/Grand Prix (time faults are not counted as a clear round)
+Clear Round in the first round of a Championship/Grand Prix (time faults are not counted as a clear round).

-Both rounds Phases of a Two-Phase competition.
+Both (Phases) of a Two-Phase competition.

-Full Score for Accumlators (includes the Joker, when there is one e.g for 8 and 10 Fence Accumulators)
+Full Score for Accumulators (includes the Joker, when there is one e.g. for 8 and 10 Fence Accumulators).

-6 Fence Accumulators receive No QR’s
+6 Fence Accumulators receive No QR’s.

-Special competitions are not eligible for QR points,
+Special competitions are not eligible for QR points.

-Dispensation is given to SANESA as per the SANESA agreement.
+Dispensation is given to SANESA as per the SANESA MOU agreement.

-4 Qualification Points required as per the below table:
+4. QUALIFICATION POINTS REQUIRED AS PER TABLE BELOW